Enisseo/ephl/README.md

 What?!
 Did you even read what I'd just explained to you?!
 Well, there are certainly two cases when you have this issue:

-### You want a stable (as in smelly and obese) framework but you like some ephl features ###
+### You want a stable (as in smelly and obese) framework but you like some ePHL features ###

 First: the main thing about ePHL is the simplicity and small amount of code and included files.
 If you use a monster framework you will annihilate any advantages ePHL has.

-The big problem is that other frameworks often use a dirty URL mapping, MVC and sometimes template engines.
+The big problem is that other frameworks often use class autoloader, URL mapping, MVC and sometimes template engines.
 So, you will certainly have some troube mixing ePHL with them.
 Your best chance might be to use the other framework as the main framework and add some of the functions or classes of ephl you extracted manually from the source code.